 The Concurrency tab's option to Run this component in a parallel region applies to this output adapter in the same way as it does to other StreamBase adapters and operators.
 That is, running the adapter in its own parallel region provides an additional level of queuing to absorb traffic peaks inside StreamBase Server, provided it is suitable for your application.
 However, be aware that the Wombat event queue also provides a separate means of message buffering which cannot be eliminated with this adapter implementation.

-To deploy an application with the Wombat MAMA Output Adapter outside of StreamBase Studio, follow the guidelines in Deploy with epadmin in the Concepts Guide.
+To deploy an application with the Wombat MAMA Output Adapter outside of StreamBase Studio, follow the guidelines in Deploy Applications with epadmin in the Concepts Guide.
 In particular, edit the HOCON configuration files, and make the

 mama and any native libraries specific to the messaging middleware accessible to the adapter code at runtime as described in Using External JAR Files and in Making the MAMA Middleware Available.